readyready15728/misc/stardew-valley-notes.md

   SVE](https://www.reddit.com/r/StardewValleyExpanded/comments/195cmef/how_do_i_activate_aurora_vineyard/).
 * Shearwater Bridge, east of the Museum, is accessible with SVE after attaining Fishing level 5.
+* Cornucopia bushes like the Olive bush need to be harvested daily; they can't accumulate their fruits up to three days like trees.
 * I found a [Reddit thread documenting different expansions for Stardew Valley](https://www.reddit.com/r/StardewValleyMods/comments/1gcamep/recommend_me_some_quality_expansion_mods/) which will be worth looking into at some point.
 More can be found by Googling